Why is it called Gleam?

 What does Gleam compile to?

-Gleam compiles to Erlang and also JavaScript.
+Gleam compiles to Erlang or JavaScript.

 Will Gleam have type classes?